kaggar11/cnn_verilog/README.md

 # Running Simulation

 The testbench file is in the *sim* folder.
-The scripts to run modelsim simulations are in the *mmodelsim* folder.
+The scripts to run modelsim simulations are in the *modelsim* folder.

 Commands to run RTL Simulations:
 ```
 cd modelsim
-bash tb_conv_layer.sh
+bash tb_conv_layer.sh -sim_type rtl
 ```

 # Running Synthesis